PLAY2PROMPT: Zero-shot Tool Instruction Optimization for LLM Agents via Tool Play: Limitations

 \section{Limitations}

-In this work, we generate proxy testing sets based only on a single given tool and do not cover multi-tool use.
-Scaling from single-tool scenarios to multiple tools can likely enhance LLM's tool use effectiveness.
+In this work, \ours optimizes a single tool, but it's still applicable to queries that require multiple tools by optimizing each tool independently, and then using the optimized examples and documentation from multiple tools together at inference.
+Although results (on Multiple and Multiple-Parallel in BFCL and the entirety of StableToolBench) on multi-tool queries show sizeable performance gains, scaling the optimization process itself from single-tool scenarios to multiple tools can likely enhance LLM's tool use effectiveness even more.
 Additionally, for example demonstrations, we use rejection sampling to generate tool invocations first, which do not work for functions whose parameter space is too large, for instance parameters that take long ID string inputs or authentication tokens that require calls to other tools beforehand.
 Exploring multi-tool dependencies could potentially resolve this issue and improve tool play.
 In our work we focus on tool documentation and demonstrations only, relegating other information as meta-information, which could be potential next steps to explore.